DarthFloopy/u4j/README.md

 fun to work on, hopefully.

 ### Contributing
-Contributions are welcome!
+Contributions are very welcome!
 I will review PRs and probably merge anything that looks remotely readable.

+The most immediate way you can help is to add operations on `TextStream`.
+Just make sure everything lines up with `coreutils` (or related) tools' interfaces.

+### Current status and todos
+The `TextStream` class is operational, with a few operations already implemented (`head`, `grep`, `cat`).
+There is also `TextStreamProducers`, which generates `TextStream`s (`cat`, `echo`).

+Right now we need documentation, and probably lots of other things.